kiranraaj19/ffcs/README.md

 ### Possible Responses

-- 401 Forbidden Req (Make sure you are an admin or using admin token)
+- 401 Forbidden Req (Make sure you are using valid token)
 - 500 Server error (Server Might be down)
 - 201 Ok Status code